cowqer/-data-collection-service/README.md

-# DATE_COLLECTION of FUSION （AARCH64）
+# DATE_COLLECTION of FUSION （AARCH64 & AMD64）

+Use To: Collect sensors' data "Camera Lidar Radar GPS IMU"

-Use MQTT and HDF5 to collect sensors' data then ,pack them in .hdf5 file and compress the file at last, use MQTT to send to the server client's topic
+Collect sensors' data and pack them in .hdf5 file and use x264 compress the image At last, use MQTT to send to the server client's topic
 ## Getting started
 ```
 mkdir build
 cd build
+cmake ..
-cmake & make
+make
-./main
+./coll
 ```
-# Add to environment
+## Add to environment
-## !!!please modify " the path to " into the really path of your device
+### !!!please modify " the path to " into the really path of your device
 ```
 export LD_LIBRARY_PATH=
 /'the/path/to'/data-collection-service/lib/mqtt/amd64: \
 /'the/path/to'/data-collection-service/lib/hdf5/amd64: \